Hedeby: Destruction

 The town was sacked in 1050 by King Harald Hardrada of Norway during a conflict with King Sweyn II of Denmark.
 He set the town on fire by sending several burning ships into the harbour, the charred remains of which were found at the bottom of the Schlei during recent excavations.
-A Norwegian skald, quoted by Snorri Sturluson, describes the sack as follows:
+An unnamed Norwegian skald in Harald's army, quoted by Snorri Sturluson, describes the sack as follows:

-Burnt in anger from end to end was Hedeby[..]